dolores-dei/viker/README.md

-# Viker - Anime Watching CLI App
+# viker - Anime Watching CLI App

-Viker is a rust command-line interface (CLI) application inspired by ani-cli.
+viker is a rust command-line interface (CLI) application inspired by ani-cli.
 It allows you to watch anime seamlessly from the comfort of your terminal.
+## Disclaimer !
+viker is still early in the development phase, i'll remove this disclaimer once its ready to be used :)
 ## Features

 - Watch anime using only command line and video player of your choice.